Skip to content

 Event management flow

-3. When the live stream is about to start, press the Start event button.
+3. When the live action is about to start, press the Start event button.
 This will make the live stream visible to your participants.
 Do this at least two minutes before the live action starts.
 This allows the player to start buffering and ensures that nobody misses the start.
 It also ensures that the cloud recording is complete.

 Note: when you are done with an event, set its status to Inactive or Ended.
 This will stop it from using server resources.
 Don’t forget to turn off your encoder after a live stream has ended, otherwise you will be using extra live processing hours.